Craig Short: Managerial career

 In September 2008, it was announced that Short had joined Sheffield United's sister club, Ferencvaros, as a player-coach to Bobby Davison.
 He played two games for the club, both in the Hungarian League Cup.

 On 30 November 2009, Ferencvaros officially appointed Short as their new manager.
 However, he left the club at the end of the 2009–10 season because he did not possess the UEFA Pro Licence required in the Hungarian top division.

 On 4 June 2010, he was appointed as the new manager of Notts County.
 He was sacked on 24 October 2010.

 After a break from football, Short returned as Head of Recruitment for Derby County's academy.
 In 2013 Short was appointed first team coach at Blackburn Rovers where he had enjoyed a six-year spell as a player.

-Short was appointed to Darren Wassalls coaching staff at Derby County for the closing stages of the 2015–16 campaign.
+Short was appointed to Darren Wassall's coaching staff at Derby County for the closing stages of the 2015–16 campaign.

 In August 2020, he was appointed as a coach at Oxford United.
 Following the departure of Karl Robinson in February 2023, he was appointed caretaker manager.
 Having overseen two matches in charge, he returned to the coaching staff following the managerial appointment of Liam Manning.
 He was once again appointed caretaker manager following the departure of Manning to Bristol City in November 2023.
 The U's won 5–0 against Chelsea U21s in the EFL Trophy in the first game of his second spell, with Short giving a debut to 15 year-old Leo Snowden, who became Oxford's youngest ever player.